The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The smooth dependence and analytic dependence

 The calculation of $\frac{d F_{\tau^{k},\Upsilon}}{d\overline{z}}$ is similar, we omitted.
 For the term in $(\ast)_{\tau^{1}, \Upsilon}$, we have $\widetilde{\tau^{1}}=\lbrace [(1,2)]\rbrace$ and the following correspondences

-Then substituting the above calculation into the equation (\ref{u}), we derive the solution map given by $\Psi_{u_{0}}^{2}$. \end{rem} Then we state the relationship between $\Phi$ and $\Psi$, which will lead to the result of smooth dependence on initial data.
+Then substituting the above calculation into the equation (\ref{u}), we derive the solution map given by $\Psi_{u_{0}}^{2}$. \end{rem} Then we state the relationship between $\Phi$ and $\Psi$, which will lead a smooth dependence on the initial data.